sartaj/semantic-design-systems/README.md

 Some of these may add more rules, like which levels the patterns can import from.
 One that comes to mind is "Can 5 only import from 4, or can it import 2, 4, & 5?".

-## Questions
+## Comments

-Is there anything in cognitive science. complexity theory, or related field that can speak to this phenomenon?
-LIke a Semantic Design System  or Semantic Design Tree?
-Specifically I was hoping something that was more generic or mathematical, not analogy based.
+I would love to get peoples feedback on this.
 Please add an issue to this github if you know.